explosion/spacy-course/chapters/en/chapter4.md

 - Create a doc object for each text using `nlp.pipe`.
 - Match on the `doc` and create a list of matched spans.
 - Get `(start character, end character, label)` tuples of matched spans.
-- Format each example as a tuple of the text and a dict, mapping `'entities'` to the entity tuples.
+- Format each example as a tuple of the text and a dict, mapping `"entities"` to the entity tuples.
 - Append the example to `TRAINING_DATA` and inspect the printed data.